hirokiky/uiro/docs/views.rst

 And It should be separate from views, to increase testability and readability:

 * Separating logic to collect data form views.
-* Allowing to dispatch views corresponds to collected data in context.
+* Allowing to dispatch views corresponding to collected data in context.

 It will be applied request object and you can write logic to collect data in it.
 It can be specified `resource` attribute in your Controller.
 A controller apply request